 Marketing agencies promise clear deliverables, but with less control and less flexibility.

-Marketing consultants promise an agile solution designed to thrive in a marketplace that is constantly changing—a solution that is results-driven, grounded in expertise, and tailored to your business’ unique goals and circumstances.
-This is why we think marketing consultants are better for SMEs.
+Marketing consultants promise an agile solution designed to thrive in a marketplace that is constantly changing.
+This solution is results-driven, grounded in expertise, and tailored to your business’ unique goals and circumstances.
+And is why we think marketing consultants are better for SMEs.

 We will explore how you can achieve this in greater detail in the following chapters.